muratk5n/thirdwave/en/README.md

 "If it aint Bieing I aint going".
 That used to be a saying?

-Maybe it changed a little bit.. as in 'I aint going".

 ---

 "Germany will offer its population a new protein-based Covid-19